 Amar Narayan Temple

 The Amar Narayan Temple is a classical wooden temple built in Pagoda style.
 The first governor of Tansen, Amar Singh Thapa built the temple in 1807 AD.
-The temple has beautiful carvings on the woods that reflect the history and architecture.
+The temple has beautiful carvings in the woods that reflect the history and architecture.
 The Amar Narayan Temple is regarded as one of the most beautiful temples outside the Kathmandu valley.
-There is a one meter long stone wall that surrounds the temple.
+There is a one-meter-long stone wall that surrounds the temple.
 The wall is locally called the “Great Wall of Palpa.”
 Inside the architecture lie the temple of Lord Vishnu, a natural spring, and rest houses.
 The temple is filled with the devotees during the morning and evening part of the day.

 Bhairabsthan temple is popular not only in Palpa but also throughout the country.
 The temple is 5 km northeast of Tansen.
 Bhairabsthan temple can also be chosen as a short trekking destination.
 The temple has the largest ‘Trishul’ (Trident) which is a symbol of Lord Shiva.
 If you make your trip to the temple specifically on Saturday and Tuesday, then you can find a large number of devotees in the temple.
 According to the story of the locals, the figure of the Bhairav is similar to the Kal Bhairav of Kathmandu and is preserved beneath the floor of the temple.
 People from different places come to the temple to worship the god during the festival of Dashain.
-They offer the god with the flowers, fruits and some also offer the blood of five different cattle- called as ‘Panchabali.’
+They offer the god with the flowers, and fruits and some also offer the blood of five different cattle- called ‘Panchabali.’

 Approximately 20 km northwest of Tansen, there is a historical place; Ridi.
 There is a pagoda-style Rishikesh Mandir in Ridi that makes the place a pilgrimage site.
 Ridi is also the junction point of the Ridi River and the Kali Gandaki River.
-Every year, particularly during Maghe Sankranti (Magh 1st), people from different part of the surrounding districts come to the temple.
+Every year, particularly during Maghe Sankranti (Magh 1st), people from different parts of the surrounding districts come to the temple.
 There is also a three days long fair at the time.

 There exists a historical story behind the temple.
-Once while Mukunda Sen was taking a holy bath in Kali Gandaki River, he found the statue of god Rishikesh in the water.
+Once while Mukunda Sen was taking a holy bath in Kali Gandaki River, he found the statue of the god Rishikesh in the water.
 The statue was most probably the size of the infant during that time.
 But, after Mukunda Sen established the statue in the temple, the statue gradually grew and finally took the shape of an adult.
 It is quite hard to believe but it is quite interesting to listen to the story from the locals when you are near the temple.

-The Tundikhel is the large open area at the southeast of the town near to the bus park.
+The Tundikhel is the large open area at the southeast of the town near the bus park.
 The Tundikhel is a famous gathering place.
 People gather in the Tundikhel and chat with each other on many topics.
 There is a statue of King Birendra on the southern-west corner of the Tundikhel.
 Another thing the Tundikhel is famous for is the large bronze typical water-jug called Karuwa placed for display.
 The Karuwa weighs 150 kg and is made of honey wax, Palpali bronze, cow’s dung, black stones, black mud, and doal mud.
-Suresh Man, one of the local from Tansen made the Karuwa and put it for display for the publicity of the Tansen all around the world.
+Suresh Man, one of the locals from Tansen made the Karuwa and put it on display for the publicity of the Tansen all around the world.

-At an altitude of 1400 meters, there stands an attractive lake, the Satyawati Lake.
+At an altitude of 1400 meters, there stands an attractive lake, Satyawati Lake.
 The lake is a pilgrimage site for the locals and believed that the name was taken from the name of the goddess called ‘Satyawati.’
 The local people observe a one-night festival in the month of Kartik (Oct/Nov).
-According to the stories, the goddess is bad in hearing and the locals shout their wishes during the night to her.
+According to the stories, the goddess is bad at hearing and the locals shout their wishes during the night to her.
 They believe that the one who circles the pond three times shouting their wishes will get their wishes fulfilled.
-People take bath and sacrifice animals in the pond.
+People take baths and sacrifice animals in the pond.
 The pond occasionally is also the home to various migratory birds.

 Know More About TansenContact Us

 Sitalpati is in the center of the town.
 The Sitalpati was built in 1891/92 by Governor Khadka Shamsher and is octagonal in shape.
-During that time, Sitalpati used to be a place for public functions and now it is a popular meeting point for the locals to have casual chats.
-The building provides the view as well as is a place to rest as it provides shade against the sun.
+During that time, Sitalpati used to be a place for public functions, and now it is a popular meeting point for the locals to have casual chats.
+The building provides a view as well as is a place to rest as it provides shade against the sun.